Code-Institute-Submissions/CI-MS1-Citrus-Funk/README.md

 Video:
 - Promo video from Citrus Funk's social media.

-Fonts:
-- Chango
-- Montserrat
+Typography:
+- Chango - a fun looking, stand out font matching the bands fun style and also similar to the logo.
+- Montserrat - smart looking font for the informative content of the site.

 ---

 ## Features

-HTML5

-CSS3

-Bootstrap4

 Single Page Site